matthague/imageProcessing/README.md

-# imageProcessing
-Survey of Image Processing Techniques
+# imageProcessing | Survey of Image Denoising Techniques

 Howdy!
 If you're reading this it means that you've stumbled across a bit of code that I've written as a class project.